-“may”
+"may"

-“must not”
+"must-not"

-As the unmodified-resale statement value is a policy enumeration string, it MUST be in uppercase.
+As the unmodified_resale statement value is a policy enumeration string, it MUST be lowercase.

-If the unmodified-resale statement value is set to “may”, then it the consumer MAY sell the threat intelligence they receive in an unmodified or semantically equivalent format without restriction.
+If the unmodified_resale statement value is set to "may", then it the consumer MAY sell the information they receive in an unmodified or semantically equivalent format without restriction.

-If the unmodified-resale statement value is set to “must not”, then the recipient MUST NOT sell or resell any threat intelligence that refers to the IEP in an unmodified or semantically equivalent format.
+If the unmodified_resale statement value is set to "must-not", then the recipient MUST NOT sell or resell any information that refers to the IEP in an unmodified or semantically equivalent format.

-PLEASE NOTE: Setting the unmodified-resale statement value to “must not” does not restrict the consumer from deriving their own threat intelligence from the threat intelligence provided by the producer, and then selling their own derived threat intelligence.
+PLEASE NOTE: Setting the unmodified_resale statement value to "must-not" does not restrict the consumer from deriving their own information from the information provided by the producer, and then selling their own derived information.

-external-reference
+external_reference

-The external-reference statement allows the provider to provide a URI that provides further human readable information about the policy described in the IEP.
+The external_reference statement allows the provider to provide a URL that provides further human readable information about the policy described in the IEP.
 This allows a provider to provide more context about the IEP and to document why the certain IEP Policy Statement values were selected, and what the IEP was developed to control.

-The external-reference statement MUST be a JSON name/value pair.
-The external-reference statement MUST be included in an IEP.
-The external-reference statement name MUST be the JSON string “external-reference”, and it must be in lowercase.
+The external_reference statement MUST be a JSON name/value pair.
+The external_reference statement MUST be included in an IEP.
+The external_reference statement name MUST be the JSON string "external_reference", and it must be in lowercase.

-The external-reference statement value MUST be a valid URI as described by
+The external_reference statement MUST be a URL as defined in RFC3986 [5].

-If the external-reference statement value is set to “MAY”, then it the consumer MAY sell the threat intelligence they receive in an unmodified or semantically equivalent format without restriction.
+If the external_reference statement value is set to "may", then it the consumer MAY sell the information they receive in an unmodified or semantically equivalent format without restriction.

-If the external-reference statement value is set to “MUST NOT”, then the recipient MUST NOT sell or resell any threat intelligence that refers to the IEP in an unmodified or semantically equivalent format.
+If the external_reference statement value is set to "must-not", then the recipient MUST NOT sell or resell any information that refers to the IEP in an unmodified or semantically equivalent format.

 IEP Example